brandonlopezh/brandonlopezh/README.md

 # Hi, I'm Brandon 👋

-I'm your everyday passionate learner excited about building innovative solutions and exploring new technologies.
+I'm a passionate learner with dad energy excited about building innovative solutions and exploring new technologies.
 I enjoy working with modern web platforms, AI/ML, and developing tools that make people's lives easier.
-I am also a father raising two kiddos and work hard every day to make them proud.
+I am father raising two kiddos, sadly the system/user prompts don't seem to work on them(joking).

 <!-- CUSTOMIZE: Change badge style from "for-the-badge" to "flat", "flat-square", or "plastic" -->